Provable Subspace Identification of Nonlinear Multi-view CCA: Theory

 \subsection{Orthogonal Polynomial Expansion of the Canonical Density}

-In this subsection, we characterize the spectral structure underlying the pairwise joint density between view-specific sources, induced by the additive multi-view latent model in \autoref{equ:additive}.
-Specifically, we show that a whitening transformation induces a \textit{canonical coordinate system} in which the pairwise joint density factorizes into independent bivariate distributions parameterized by their canonical correlations. \paragraph{Canonical Coordinate System.} Under the mutual independence and i.i.d.\ conditions in \cref{ass:latent_factorization}, let
+We first analyze the pairwise source distribution induced by the additive multi-view model in \autoref{equ:additive}.
+After whitening each source, the normalized cross-covariance admits an SVD whose canonical coordinates diagonalize the Gaussian dependence between two views.
+This yields a product factorization of the joint density and, via the Mehler--Hermite expansion, a spectral decomposition of nonlinear cross-view correlations. \paragraph{Canonical Coordinate System.} Under the mutual independence and i.i.d.\ conditions in \cref{ass:latent_factorization}, let

 be a whitening matrix for the view-specific source $\mathbf{s}_i$.
 For any pair of views $1 \leq i < j \leq N$, the dependency structure of the view-specific sources $(\mathbf{s}_i, \mathbf{s}_j)$ is captured by their normalized cross-covariance matrix: